Three Unique Santa Experiences in Kildare

 Smith enjoyed every minute, from petting the not so real reindeer’s to seeing the real deals in Santa’s Barn.
-We visited the elves bedroom, made cakes in the elves kitchen, prepared our own magic sparkling reindeer food, posted a letter to Santa, and were happily greeted by the friendliest elves we could have ever expected to meet.
+We visited the elves bedroom, made cakes in the elves kitchen, and even prepared our own magic sparkling reindeer food.
+After that we posted a letter to Santa, and were happily greeted by the friendliest elves we could have ever expected to meet.

 After our experience we rounded the evening off with dinner in the Bailey’s Bar Bistro within the Clanard Hotel.

-The website advises a duration of 75 minutes, but I’d definitely give you and your little ones two hours to enjoy the festive cheer, and add some more if you plan on dining afterwards.
+The website advises a duration of 75 minutes, but I’d definitely give you and your little ones two hours to enjoy the festive cheer.
+And add some more if you plan on dining afterwards.
 Depending on how busy the evening is, expect a little waiting time to visit Santa at the end of the trail.
-However there’s no queuing as your name will be called and there’s a play area for both toddlers and older children to burn off that extra excitement.
+However the bonus is that there is no queuing, as your name will be called.
+Along with that there’s a play area for both toddlers and older children to burn off that extra excitement.